 • The rate of discontinuation due to TRAEs was 20.8% (21/101) with INLEXZO + cetrelimab.

-• Necchi et al (2025)4 reported the interim efficacy and safety results for patients with MIBC who were randomized to receive either INLEXZO + cetrelimab therapy (cohort 1, n=79) or cetrelimab monotherapy (cohort 2, n=41).
+• Necchi et al (2025)3 reported the interim efficacy and safety results for patients with MIBC who were randomized to receive either INLEXZO + cetrelimab therapy (cohort 1, n=79) or cetrelimab monotherapy (cohort 2, n=41), which were consistent with the primary analysis.

 • In the RC-evaluable set (n=76; cohort 1, n=50; cohort 2, n=26):